 What Does That Mean?
-Swedish Town Names Posted by Marcus Cederström on Feb 10, 2015 in Geography, Swedish Language, Vocabulary
+Swedish Town Names Posted by Marcus Cederström on Feb 10, 2015 in Swedish Language, Vocabulary

 Since you’ve all been browsing IKEA’s website to improve your Swedish, you may have noticed that a lot of Swedish cities, towns, and villages have similar endings.
 Those endings actually mean something though.
 Let’s take a look at ten different endings that you may find while shopping IKEA or driving through the Swedish countryside:

 Borg means stronghold or even castle.
 With that in mind, it should come as no surprise that these towns and cities were at one point home to some sort of borg.
 Göteborg and Helsingborg are probably the best-known cities with the –borg ending.
 Fun fact, Göteborg is the only city in Sweden with a special English-language name.
 You might know it better as Gothenburg.

 By means village in Swedish (although it means city in Danish and Norwegian) and a lot of the places with the –by ending are just that—villages.
 Osby in Skåne, for example, has a population just north of 7,000.
 Of course, there are places like Visby on the island of Gotland.
 Once an important Hanseatic trading city, today it is the largest town on Gotland with a population of about 22,000.

 You’ve heard of this one before, right?
 Stockholm.
 So what does –holm actually mean?
 Holme is the word for islet—a small island.
 Stockholm is built on a whole bunch of little islands, hence the holm at the end there